-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #25 Duelyst

 Duelyst is a competitive multiplayer tactical turn-based strategy game with cards.
-It has minions, spells, and artifacts–all the stuff you’d come to expect from a digital card game that’s played out on a board somewhat similar to Final Fantasy Tactics.
-It’s also one of the best online games there is at the moment.
-Definitely give it a try.
+It has minions, spells, and artifacts–all the stuff you’d come to expect from a digital card game that’s played out on a board similar to Final Fantasy Tactics.
+It’s also one of the best online games there is at the moment, and is quite friendly to newcomers to the genre.

 #24 Warframe